top of page

 That engagement ultimately led to a ground-breaking contribution to national policy and industry practice.

-But to move from internal insight to industry benchmark, we needed independent validation under standardised test conditions.
+To move from internal insight to industry benchmark, we needed independent validation under standardised test conditions.

 CSIRO’s NHPTF offered just that.

-So we agreed to focus the verification on the penalty of not having the correct refrigerant charge under MEPS T1 testing conditions.
+So, we agreed to focus the verification on the penalty of not having the correct refrigerant charge under MEPS T1 testing conditions.

 When tested under those T1 conditions per MEPS, our data and CSIRO’s validation showed that incorrect refrigerant charge had significant consequences.